 New entrants can be a threat to the establishment in any market; in our industry, insurtech firms are leveraging advanced technologies to start up in a matter of months.
 These companies are more agile and cost-effective compared to many incumbent organizations still struggling with legacy systems that are as flexible as reinforced concrete, and operating costs best classified as millstones.

-On the other end of the new provider spectrum are large, established, and successful companies like Amazon entering the market.
+Amazon entering the market.
 These companies have the money, brand recognition, and track record to deliver cutting-edge, highly-personalized services to customers, critical now more than ever as customers expect their insurance company to provide similar experiences to the ones they’ve come to expect from any other online business.

 New Insurance Models